lemocla/Codzilla/README.md

    As the code grew, the developer decided to implement Flask Factory and settings to organise the code in a more purposeful way and separation of concerns as follow:

    - run.py that initalise the App
-   - An app folder that contains all python file, classes and static files, including templates, css and javascript files as well as:
+   - An app folder that contains all python file, classes and static files, including templates, css and javascript as well as:
-     - __init__.py that configure the application instance as follows: set the application instances: PyMong, Flask mail, config.py Import and register blueprints for separation of concerns
+     - __init__.py that configures the application instance as follows:
+         - set the application instances: PyMong, Flask mail, config.py
+         - Import and register blueprints for separation of concerns
      - config.py for the configuration variables

    The app folder includes:
    - Models folder that hosts classes for event, user, group, notifcations, question_answer.
-Each of these files also handle static methods for creating, reading, updating and deleting documents in MongoDB.
+Each of these files also handles static methods for creating, reading, updating and deleting documents in MongoDB.
-   - Validators folder and files handles validation functionalities
+   - Validators folder and files handle validation functionalities
    - auth.py handles user registration, sign-in and resetting password
    - main.py handles rendering of the homepage and any other templates that do not require user registration.
    - users handle rendering of the profile, notifications as well as my groups and my events templates, in addition of handling editing of user information as well as group and event actions.